BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_08.md

     - Poison Tail
     - Shadow Ball

 Another fight with Cain, this time on a field that benefits his team to some extent.
-Most of his Pokemon aren't very fast, so a fast sweeper or two can probably clean house.
+Most of his Pokémon aren't very fast, so a fast sweeper or two can probably clean house.
 Just watch out for Muk who hits like a truck and also has Minimize for extra shenanigans.

 Return to South Obsidia Ward.